nikbearbrown/INFO_6205_Program_Structure_and_Algorithms/Submissions/002786959_Yuktaba_Gohil/002786959_Yuktaba_Gohil_Assignment4.md

 **NP-hardness:**
 + A problem is said to be NP-hard if any problem in NP can be reduced to it in polynomial time.

+**Constraint-Based Selection:**
++ Leveraged the concept of selecting a subset of speakers under constraints, akin to choosing a limited number of musicians for an orchestra ensemble.

+**Efficient Subset Selection:**
++ Learned to strategically select subsets by balancing criteria fulfillment and constraint limitations, similar to the challenge of forming an efficient orchestra ensemble.

+**Bipartite Matching:**
++ A technique for matching pairs of nodes in a bipartite graph, ensuring that no two nodes in the same set are matched.